 Different types of materials:

-Your best solution is to speak to one of the reputable patio builders to decide which of these materials will be the best choice for you.
+Your best solution is to speak to one of the reputable patio builders to decide which materials will be the best choice for you.

 Flagstone is formed by naturally combining layers of clay, sand, organic sediments and minerals.
 These patios are remarkable, and the most popular choices are Arizona sandstone or Pennsylvania bluestone.
-The downside to using flagstone, however, is that it is a difficult material to work with as they are heavy and have irregular sizes and shapes.
+However, the downside to using flagstone is that it is a difficult material to work with as they are heavy and have irregular sizes and shapes.

 Claystone is a fantastic choice whether you are going for a present-time or a more orthodox look.
 This type of material is easy to lay and can be done by yourself as a DIY project.
 They are available in a selection of patterns and has a green status which makes them highly accessible.